krris/RxSwift/Documentation/Traits.md

     .disposed(by: disposeBag)
 ```

-The subscription provides a `SingleEvent` enumeration which could be either `.success` containing a element of the Single's type, or `.error`.
+The subscription provides a `SingleEvent` enumeration which could be either `.success` containing an element of the Single's type, or `.error`.
 No further events would be emitted beyond the first one.

 It's also possible using `.asSingle()` on a raw Observable sequence to transform it into a Single.